38elements/django-simple-jsonschema/README.md

 ## django-simple-jsonschema
 `django-simple-jsonschema` is middleware for integrating [django](https://github.com/django/django) and [jsonschema](https://github.com/Julian/jsonschema).
-If the request is inappropriate, such as the following response will be sent.
+If the request is invalid, such as the following response will be sent.
 ```
 {
     "errors": [